 The registrar at State University keeps records of the number of credit hours students complete each semester.
-The data he collects are summarized in the histogram.
+The data he collects are summarized in the histogram in Figure 1.3 (histograms will be reviewed in a later chapter).
 The class boundaries are 10 to less than 13, 13 to less than 16, 16 to less than 19, 19 to less than 22, and 22 to less than 25.